 Apriorians are people who love the word of God.
 Yet we believe there is a war between those with faith and those who live in the flesh.
 We believe this war is waged on three fronts, the economic, political and ecumenical.
 Man did not create truth for the truth is higher than humankind.
 The source of truth is by definition, God

 Utilitarianism is a philosophy about the centrality of happiness.
-Utility or usefulness is better defined by the value we create or equity.
+Utility is better defined by the value we create for our nation and church.
+Also referred to as equity.

 Apriorian subscribes to nine articles of faith.